 NOAA’s regulatory activities with respect to the authorization of marine aquaculture are conducted under a suite of federal statutes designed to address marine stewardship.

 NOAA has regulatory and stewardship authority for fisheries, marine sanctuaries, marine mammals, threatened and endangered species, and habitat conservation.
 NOAA also engages in consultations with other agencies

-Other federal agencies have regulatory responsibility for marine aquaculture as well.
 Fact sheets have been created with information on laws and regulations implemented by other federal agencies.